MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 - History Detail Inquiry

+> [!NOTE]
-*The originating currency view isn’t available in the Summary Inquiry window  or History Summary Inquiry window because the amounts might be for multiple currencies.*
+> The originating currency view isn’t available in the Summary Inquiry window  or History Summary Inquiry window because the amounts might be for multiple currencies.

 The first time you open each of these windows after registering Multicurrency Management, all the transactions will be displayed in the originating currency.
 If you change the currency view, it will be the default view the next time you open that window.